Surdano/Loan_Qualifier_App/README.md

 ```python
 python app.py
 ```
-It will then promt the user to input the following .csv file path:
+It will then promt the user to input the embedded data sheet using its ".csv" file path:

 ```python
 data/daily_rate_sheet.csv